letisiapangataa/network-security-lab-ccnav7/README.md

 This lab demonstrates key concepts in network segmentation, perimeter defense, and security monitoring, designed to enhance both practical and theoretical understanding of network security in line with CCNA enterprise-level topics.

+For an overview and breakdown of the following : https://letisiapangataa.github.io/posts/building-a-network-security-lab/

 ---

 ## Network Diagram